quantify-os/quantify-scheduler/docs/tutorials/Schedules and Pulses.md

 ## The Schedule

-The main data structure that describes an experiment in the `quantify_scheduler` is the Schedule.
+The main data structure that describes an experiment in the `quantify-scheduler` is the Schedule.
 We will show how the Schedule works through an example.

 ```{code-cell} ipython3